 What I’m Submitting

 I’m working on three projects for submission at the moment.
 One is for my Escape Redemption Creek series .
 Another is a follow up story for my Tule entries to the With Love From Kurrajong Crossing series I’m working on with Dakota Harrison.
-It’s due soon but will probably be published next year.
+Waiting on due dates.

-I’m also doing a historical novella for an anthology and may have an opportunity for a second if this goes well.
+I’m also doing a historical novella for an anthology and may have an opportunity for a another if I manage my time well.

 What I’m Writing